LabCookie/floggnaw/README.md

 # floggnaw
-Flog Gnaw is a dynamically typed programming language that fixes typos of variable/function calling.
+Floggnaw is a dynamically typed programming language that fixes typos of variable/function calling.